Miranda Lambert: 2021–2022: The Marfa Tapes, Palomino, and Pistol Annies' Hell of a Holiday

-2023–present: Label change and Postcards from Texas
+2023–present: Label change, Postcards from Texas, and Crisco

 In March 2023, Lambert announced that she was leaving Sony Music Nashville after nineteen years.

 In April 2024, Lambert announced that she had signed a joint deal with Republic Records and Big Loud, with the latter set to handle country radio promotion and marketing.
 She also announced the first single under the new contract, "Wranglers", which was released on May 3, 2024.
 It serves as the lead single to her tenth studio album, Postcards from Texas.
 Promotional single "Dammit Randy" was released on June 28, 2024, a song she co-wrote with her husband, Brendan McLoughlin.
 The album was released on September 13, 2024.

+Lambert co-wrote and sang backing vocals on Ella Langley's 2026 No. 1 Billboard 100 hit, "Choosin' Texas."
+The song's video, set in a Texas bar, features Lambert as a country performer who takes a heartbroken Langley back to Tennessee.
+Lambert also co-produced Langley's album Dandelion with her and Ben West, co-wrote and features on the track "Butterfly Season", and provides backing vocals on the track "You & Me Time".

+On June 26, 2026, Lambert announced her tenth solo studio album, Crisco, would be released on October 2.
+The project sees Lambert expanding her sound and combining country music with elements of disco, and includes "A Song to Sing", her 2025 duet with Chris Stapleton.